tybor/nextgen-gallery-voting/readme.txt

 Donate link: http://shauno.co.za/donate/
 Tags: nextgen-gallery, nextgen, gallery, voting, rating, ratings, nextgen-gallery-voting Requires at least: 2.9.1
-Tested up to: 3.5
+Tested up to: 3.5.1
-Stable tag: 2.2.2
+Stable tag: 2.3

-This plugin adds the ability for users to vote on NextGEN Galleries and Images.
-A few basic options give the ability to limit who can vote on what.
+This plugin adds the ability for users to vote and rate your NextGEN Galleries and Images.
+Simple to understand options give you the ability to limit who can vote on what.

 == Description ==

 This plugin adds the ability for users to vote on NextGEN Galleries and Images.
 A few basic options give the ability to limit who can vote on what.

-NGG Voting was inspired by a request from Troy Schlegel of Schlegel Photography.
+NGG Voting was inspired by a request from [Troy Schlegel of Schlegel Photography](http://www.schlegelphotography.com/).
 Please read the FAQ for more info on how it works.

 **Please read the FAQ**, as you are required to add a tag to templates for certain functionality to work!